slarmoo/.github/profile/javascript/dom/dom.md

 <img src="bogus.png" onerror="console.log('All your base are belong to us')" />
 ```

-Make sure that if you are injecting HTML that it cannot be manipulated by a user.
+If you are injecting HTML, make sure that it cannot be manipulated by a user.
 Common injection paths include HTML input controls, URL parameters, and HTTP headers.
 Either sanitize any HTML that contains variables, or simply use DOM manipulation functions instead of using `innerHTML`.

 ## Event Listeners